Soumilsg/soumilsg.github.io/_pages/about.md

 My research interests lie in hardware-software co-design for energy-efficient computing systems, focusing on microarchitecture design, memory hierarchy optimization, and accelerator integration.
 I am particularly invested in developing architectures that exploit massive parallelism while addressing memory wall constraints and energy bottlenecks that limit deployment of advanced computing in resource-constrained environments.
 My goal is to democratize access to AI/ML, autonomous systems, and edge computing technologies through transformative architectural innovations.

 My technical foundation includes significant project experience across the computing spectrum: designing a parameterizable out-of-order RISC-V processor achieving 0.51 IPC, implementing a complete CPU design with custom standard cell library in 45nm technology, developing an FPGA-accelerated deep learning system, and building a Unix-like operating system from scratch.
-This work has been complemented by research collaborations with Samsung on a dynamic binary translation controller, and the U.S. Army Corps of Engineers on adaptive localization algorithms.
-Before graduating, I gained valuable industry and academic experience as a researcher in multiple UIUC labs contributing to publications on adaptive filtering and computer architecture, and as an undergraduate teaching assistant mentoring students in C/C++ programming fundamentals.
+This work has been complemented by research collaborations with Samsung on a CGRA controller that generates spatial dataflow graphs, and the U.S. Army Corps of Engineers on adaptive localization algorithms, and UIUC's ECE department as an undergraduate teaching assistant mentoring students in C/C++ programming fundamentals.

 **I am currently looking for full-time or internship roles in the field of systems software or RTL design/verification.
 If you have any opportunities, please feel free to reach out!**